What is Browse Abandonment?

 Ecommerce Browse Abandonment Flows

-A customer typically browses through these pages on the website without adding product to the cart.
+A customer typically browses through these pages on the website without adding a product to the cart.

 In all customer goes through some essential pages without even adding anything to the cart.